SupaplexOSM/JOSM-Auto-Complete-Preset/README.md

 # JOSM-Auto-Complete-Preset
-A preset for JOSM to autocomplete frequently used keys and values that are not covered by the standard preset lists.
+This is a preset for JOSM that only provides a word list for frequently used keys and values (by me).
+These can be autocompleted during input into JOSM.

+See https://josm.openstreetmap.de/wiki/TaggingPresets for information about how Presets in JOSM are working.